kotttoncandy/Impact/README.md

 Everything here is essential.
 So please don't mix around the words or characters.

-Last, if your on mac, type in, `impact hello-world.impact`
+Lastly, if your on mac, type in, `impact hello-world.impact`

-If your on windows, type in `path/to/exe/ hello-world.impact`
+If your on windows, type in, in terminal, `path/to/exe/ hello-world.impact`

 See the wiki on how to create more complex applications!